andre15silva/DD2476/infra/README.md

 # How to get everything working with docker

 You will need to install `docker` and `docker-compose`.
 Search for the instructions to install them in your OS.
+Install elasticsearch docker with  docker pull docker.elastic.co/elasticsearch/elasticsearch:7.12.0 Download the latest snapshot of elasticsearch from [GitHub](https://github.com/andre15silva/DD2476/releases).

 ## Init the container
+Extract the content of the elasticfile into the infra directory.
+Then:
 ```sh
 cd infra/
 docker-compose up